 Mel’s question also prompted today’s article.
 We had promised to share the results of another reader question from Gael about transporting pets.
 Adding the conversation here on the website for everyone to see (and perhaps contribute additional thoughts) just completes the circle for those not fond of social media.

 As luck would have it, our long-term sponsors Advance Removals also shared an article about transporting pets recently.
-We’ve included a link to their website for your reference.
 If you’re looking to move to Tasmania, the AR website is a great place to find advice and information before the big event.

 We’re always pleased to receive feedback from Think Tasmania readers who’ve used the services of our sponsors or members with great success.
 One such person springs to mind, and that’s Lynn.
 She told us she’d used Advance Removals, and also said…